Start81/check_scaleway_bdd/README.md

 ## check_scaleway_bdd

-This is a Nagios check that use Scalways's REST API  to check if the bdd is up and get metric https://www.scaleway.com/en/developers/api/managed-database-postgre-mysql/
+This is a Nagios check that use Scalway's REST API  to check if the bdd is up and get metric https://www.scaleway.com/en/developers/api/managed-database-postgre-mysql/

 ### prerequisites